privacy window covers that let natural light in with ADD.HERES static cling window film

 Kitchen windows

-Kitchens need both ventilation-friendly solutions and easy-clean surfaces.
-Frosted or patterned static-cling film resists steam, wipes down cleanly, and can be removed when you want the full view back.
+Kitchens need easy-clean surfaces and light-friendly privacy.
+Frosted or patterned static cling film resists everyday moisture, wipes clean, and can be removed when you want the full view back.
+It is a practical choice for windows near sinks, breakfast corners, and glass doors.

 Pairing Window Coverings for the Best Results